Garrya elliptica (Silktassel)

-Garrya elliptica, commonly called silktassel or coast tassel bush, is prized for its catkins—long, pendant flowers—that cascade from branch tips among dense, green leaves in the dead of winter when little else is in bloom.
-This substantial, long-lived, shrub is even attractive when not in flower.
+Garrya elliptica, commonly called silktassel or coast tassel bush, is prized for its catkins—long, pendent flowers—that cascade from branch tips among dense, green leaves in winter when little else is in bloom.
+This substantial, long-lived, shrub is also attractive when not in flower.

-Garrya elliptica, like many California natives, is drought tolerant and must have good drainage, especially when planted in heavy clay soil.
+- Garrya elliptica, like many California natives, is drought tolerant and must have good drainage, especially when planted in heavy clay soil.

 - It isn’t uncommon for plants to suffer fatal damage in winters with excessively heavy rains, especially when planted in heavy soil.
 Although mound-planting is helpful, the extensive root system reaches out, at least as far as the shrub’s width.

 After shrubs are well-established, decisions must be made regarding pruning.
 None is needed for shrubs to reach maturity when they assume a generally rounded shape.

 - Any necessary pruning to remove awkward branching should be done immediately after flowering.

 - Garrya, however, does not respond favorably to remedial pruning that promotes further unwanted branching, creating larger, possibly awkward, size and denser growth.

 - Garrya may be trained to tree form, but basal shoots will appear regularly and must be consistently removed along with unwanted lower branching.